 Frontiers in Surgery is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Surgery welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Clinical Study Protocol, General Commentary, Curriculum, Instruction, and Pedagogy, Community Case Study, Classification, Clinical Study Protocol and Technology Report.
+The specialty sections of Frontiers in Surgery welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Clinical Study Protocol, General Commentary, Curriculum, Instruction, and Pedagogy, Brief Research Report, Community Case Study, Classification, Clinical Study Protocol and Technology Report.

 When submitting a manuscript to Frontiers in Surgery, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.